As well being a fully working dairy farm Penyrallt has been used a film location on many occasions.

 In 2012 an episode of ‘Mud Men’ for the History Channel was filmed here with Johnny Vaughan & Steve Brooker.

-2018.
-Currently we are involved in filming a project for the BBC.
-A small film crew visits the farm every few weeks to record the seasonal changes and progress of the animals on the farm.
-Details of this programme will be released later in the year.
+In 2018 we were involved in filming a project with Oxford Scientific Films for the BBC, called 'The Secret Life of Farm Animals'.
+A small film crew visited the farm every few weeks to record the seasonal changes and progress of the animals on the farm.
+It was in three episodes and was first broadcast on BBC4 in December 2018 and has since been repeated on BBC1 in 2019.
+The narration was done by the Welsh comedian Elis James.